wooster0/yayagram/README.md

 # Features

 * Runs in the terminal!
-* Cross-platform: runs on Linux, Windows and macOS.
+* Cross-platform: runs on Linux and macOS.
 * Helpful features and tools like undo, redo and clear.
 * Random grids.
 * Custom grids: [create your own grids](#Editor) for others to play.